Firestark/project/docs/topics/bindings.md

 Bindings are a map of key, value pairs we register inside the application.
 The key can be any string you like.
 The value is a closure that returns any value you want.
 Whenever you resolve the key from the application you will get the value that the closure returns.

-One of the major use cases of bindings are resolving the procedure parameters inside the business logic.
-Whenever the application encounters a type hinted class parameter it will look into it's bindings for a key of that type hinted full class-name.
-This is the way we provide the procedures the parameters it needs.
+One of the major use-cases of bindings is resolving procedure parameters inside the business logic.
+Whenever the application encounters a type hinted class parameter it will look into it's bindings for a string key that matches that type hinted class-name.
+If it finds that class-name in it's bindings it resolves the binding registered with that class-name.
+With this functionality we provide the procedures the parameters it needs.

-Bindings also make it possible to use services for agreements by binding the agreement class name to a service.
+Bindings also make it possible to use services for agreements by binding the agreement class-name to a service.
 This makes it so whenever the business logic asks for an instance of an agreement the implementation layer will provide the bound service.

+### Global bindings

+Firestark is split up in multiple different IO channels.
+Global bindings are bindings used for every IO channel.
+When you place a binding under the `/bindings` directory that binding is used for every IO channel.

+### IO specific bindings

+Firestark is split up in multiple different IO channels.
+Each IO channel can have bindings specifically for that channel.
+Whenever you place a binding under the `/io/*/bindings` directory it will register that binding only for that specific IO channel.

 ## Creating bindings

-Bindings are located inside the `/client/bindings` directory and are automatically included inside your application.
-This means you can name your bindings any way you like as long as they have the `.php` suffix and are placed inside the `/client/bindings` or any nested directory.
+All bindings placed inside the `/bindings` or `/io/*/bindings` directories are automatically included inside your application.
+This means you can name your bindings any way you like as long as they have the `.php` suffix and are placed inside these directories.

 ### Normal binding